Above: The Ford F-150 pick up truck has been the best selling pickup truck in the United State since 1977. Photo by kenishirotie on Pond5.

 View Lowe Stinger 175C boats for sale on Boat Trader today.

-2021 Sun Tracker Party Barge 24 XP3 Pontoon Boat
+2023 Sun Tracker Party Barge 22 RF XP3 Pontoon Boat

-View 2021 Sun Tracker Party Barge 24 XP3 pontoon boats for sale on Boat Trader today.
+View Sun Tracker Party Barge 22 RF XP3 pontoon boats for sale on Boat Trader today.

-With a starting MSRP of $33,149 and a jet drive below the waterline, the Yamaha AR190 will be a top propeller-free choice for boaters with young children who love watersports and fun in the sun.
+With a starting MSRP of $39,299 and a jet drive below the waterline, the Yamaha AR190 will be a top propeller-free choice for boaters with young children who love watersports and fun in the sun.
 And, with a hull weight of 2,441 pounds, the AR190 will also be a piece of cake to launch, load, and tow.
 Layout is a straightforward bowrider design with a flip-back center windshield, a large in-deck stowage compartment for water skis and wakeboards, and a large swim platform with aft-facing seating molded in.
-The stock model isn’t stripped, either, with major features like a 4.3” Connext touchscreen helm control system, an aluminum tow-tower, snap-in carpet, a four-speaker Jensen stereo system, and a single axel trailer all included standard.
+The stock model isn’t stripped, either, with major features like a 4.3” Connext touchscreen helm control system with a phone holder, an aluminum tow-tower, snap-in carpet, a four-speaker Jensen stereo system, and a single axel trailer all included standard.

-We’d always recommend a boater searching for a new ride take any potential purchase for a sea trial, to get a feeling for how it runs.
-But we can make one prediction right here, right now: you’re going to discover that the AR190 has sportier handling than any prop-driven boat you’ve ever had off the dock.
+We’d always recommend a boater searching for a new ride take any potential purchase for a sea trial to get a feeling for how it runs.
+Do so with this boat and we can make one prediction right here, right now: you’re going to discover that the AR190 has sportier handling than any prop-driven boat you’ve ever had off the dock.
 The articulating keel system enhances control and at fast speeds the boat feels more or less as nimble as a big PWC.
 As is true with most jet boats, handling it at slow speeds can be a bit more challenging.
 But Yamaha outfits the AR190 with its “No Wake Mode” system for micro-managed control.
 The AR190 also has Cruise Assist (which is a cruise control system that allows you to set engine speed then increase or decrease it in small increments), which will be particularly handy when you’re towing the kids around the lake for hours on end.
-Another important detail to note about the AR190 is that sitting on its standard trailer, it’s a “garage-ready” package.
-The folding tongue brings overall length down to 19’5” while most garages are 20’ or 22’.
+Another important detail to note about the AR190 is that sitting on its standard trailer, it’s a “garage-ready” package with a folding tongue on the trailer.

 View Yamaha AR190 boats for sale on Boat Trader today.